Adedayo1900/Adedayo1900.github.io/README.md

 💞️ I’m looking to collaborate on data anlysis projects.

 📫 I can be reached on my email address, adedayo.akingbade.sbc@gmail.com or via call on (+44) 07909081754.

+# Projects
+Here are some of my projects
+- PetCare Marketing Decision: PetCare is an organisation that markets and supplies pet needs related products.
+This project helps to decide how best to focus their marketing and advertising strength so as to maximize sales. https://github.com/Adedayo1900/PetCare.git